ermiller24/graphrag-knowledge/README.md

 - `is_placeholder`: Boolean indicating if node was auto-created
 - Custom properties as defined by the node type

-#### Predefined Node Types

-The system comes with several predefined node types optimized for rich storytelling and knowledge domains:

-1. **Character**: Individual persons, beings, or entities
-   - Properties: age, height, description, birth_date, death_date, occupation
-   - Common relationships: CHILD_OF, LIVES_IN, MEMBER_OF, EMPLOYED_BY, INFLUENCED_BY

-2. **Location**: Places, regions, cities, buildings, or geographical areas
-   - Properties: population, area, description, founded_date, coordinates
-   - Common relationships: LOCATED_IN, RULED_BY, CONTAINS

-3. **Organization**: Groups, companies, institutions, or formal associations
-   - Properties: founded_date, size, description, purpose, headquarters
-   - Common relationships: LOCATED_IN, FOUNDED_BY, LED_BY, MEMBER_OF

-4. **Event**: Significant occurrences, battles, ceremonies, or historical moments
-   - Properties: date, duration, description, outcome, casualties
-   - Common relationships: OCCURRED_AT, PARTICIPATED_IN, CAUSED_BY, LED_TO

-5. **Artifact**: Objects, items, weapons, tools, or magical items of significance
-   - Properties: material, weight, description, created_date, value
-   - Common relationships: OWNED_BY, CREATED_BY, LOCATED_IN, USED_BY

-6. **Concept**: Abstract ideas, philosophies, magic systems, or theoretical constructs
-   - Properties: description, origin, principles, applications
-   - Common relationships: PRACTICED_BY, ORIGINATED_FROM, RELATED_TO

 ### Relationship System

 The system includes intelligent relationship validation with predefined relationship types that specify: